 The holiday season is almost here, and for many of us, that means celebrating with our family and friends…and food!
 Practicing food safety in your kitchen while preparing holiday meals is a must to keep the holidays happy for everyone.
-Read on to discover 10 food safety tips for this festive season.

 Use your refrigerator to thaw your turkey.
 Plan ahead – safe thawing takes time!
 For every five pounds of frozen turkey, allow 24 hours of thawing time.
 If you’ve got a 15-pound gobbler, you’ll need three days to safely thaw it.

 Place the turkey in a tray or container on the bottom shelf of the refrigerator.
 The tray or container should be deep enough to collect any draining fluids, preventing contamination of other foods in your refrigerator.
 Use caution not to spill the contents when removing it from the refrigerator.